endjin/dotnet-adr/README.md

 `adr templates default show`

-To revent to to the "official" ADT Template Package you can either, reset the environment:
+To revert to the "official" ADT Template Package you can either, reset the environment:

 `adr environment reset`